-The project site occupies approximately 57 acres of land south of Interstate 80 and east of Sierra College Boulevard in the City of Rocklin.
-The topography is gently sloping to flat with terrain at an elevation of approximately 320 to 340 feet above mean sea level (Wallace-Kuhl & Associates 2006).
-The site drains south and east, generally, to Secret Ravine Creek.
+The project site occupies approximately 55.1 acres of land at the intersection of I-80 and Sierra College Boulevard in the City of Rocklin.
+The topography is gently sloping to flat with terrain at an elevation of approximately 320 to 360 feet above mean sea level.